 Students can retake missed or failed tests only once.
 They can also re-sit the test if they want to improve their mark.
 In the latter case the result of the re-sit will be taken into consideration when the final course grade is calculated.

 Submission of home assignments.

-Final grade: midterm test 25%, final test 25%, home assignment 25%, class participation: 25%
+Final grade: midterm test 25%, final test 25%, home assignments 25%, class participation and in-class assignments: 25%

 Grading Scale: